email: info(at)go-eu.com

 The list below is therefore ranked by overall tax efficiency + practicality, not by headline tax alone.

 Bulgaria remains one of the most consistent low-tax jurisdictions inside the European Union, attractive for operating companies, holding structures, and internationally active digital nomads.
-What makes Bulgaria clearly the number 1: Taxes can be reduced to 10% in total without beeing a resident in Bulgarian and with residency permit to 7,5% total tax.
+What makes Bulgaria clearly the number 1: Taxes can be reduced to 10% in total without being a resident in Bulgaria and with a residency permit to 7,5% total tax.

-Romania stands out with micro-company regimes that can reduce effective taxation for qualifying businesses, especially smaller service companies and startups.
+Romania is known for micro-company regimes that can reduce effective taxation for qualifying businesses, especially smaller service companies and startups.
 Second place might be surprising as taxes have been raised over the last years.
-The approval from the Romania tax authorities through our tax planing (ANAF) a total tax of only 10% is possible (we use it ourselves) instead of 19-32% in total.
+The approval from the Romanian tax authorities through our tax planning (ANAF), a total tax of only 10% is possible (we use it ourselves) instead of 19-32% in total.

 Hungary has the lowest headline corporate tax rate in the EU, making it a serious option for operational businesses where profits are retained or reinvested.
-Hungary has with 9% the lowest corporate tax without threshold limitation, that's a fact.
-Other taxes like dividend tax of 15% makes it more tax-unfriendly to see it as a whole.
-With tax planning from GO EU only 15% tax in total is possible, all ruled out with the Hungarian Tax authorities legally.
-(Residency permit is mandatory to do so)
+Hungary has the lowest corporate tax rate without a threshold, at 9%.
+That's a fact.
+Other taxes, like the 15% dividend tax, make it less tax-friendly to view it as a whole.
+With tax planning from GO EU, only 15% tax in total is possible, all ruled out with the Hungarian Tax authorities legally.
+(A residency permit is mandatory to do so)

 Serbia has one of the best tax rates for small companies in Europe, making it a serious option for operational businesses with smaller revenues.
-Foreigners, whether EU or non-EU citizens, can form and fully own a company or sole proprietorship in Serbia without having a Serbian residence permit or living there.
+Foreigners, whether EU or non-EU citizens, can form and fully own a company or a sole proprietorship in Serbia without having a Serbian residence permit or living in Serbia.
 There are no legal limits preventing non-residents from registering businesses.

 You do not need to be a resident of Croatia to open and own a company there.

-Foreigners (both EU/EEA citizens and non-EU nationals) can form a Croatian company without being residents.
+Foreigners (EU and non EU) can form a Croatian company without being residents.

-Physical presence in Croatia matters for maintaining a Croatian residence permit, particularly for temporary residence permits based on employment, business activity, or self-employment
+Physical presence in Croatia matters for forming a Croatian company, a Croatian residence permit, particularly for temporary residence permits based on employment, business activity, or self-employment

-Best for: manufacturing, trading, EU operational companies, groups optimizing corporate tax.
+Best for: manufacturing, trading, EU operational companies, and groups optimizing corporate tax.

-Cyprus is a classic EU hub for international business thanks to a competitive corporate tax rate and a strong treaty network.
+Cyprus is a classic EU hotspot for international businesses, thanks to its effective corporate tax rate and strong network.

-It can be effective for holdings, IP, and cross-border structures when substance is planned properly.
+It can be effective for holding companies, IP boxes, and cross-border structures when substance is planned accordingly.

-Cyprus allows non-residents (EU or non-EU) to incorporate and fully own a company there without holding a residence permit or living in Cyprus.
+Cyprus allows non-residents (EU or non-EU) to incorporate and fully own a company, without holding a residence permit or living in Cyprus.

 Anyone can register a company, and foreigners can act as both shareholders and directors.